 When I left the gardening to my wife, I thought she would, you know, garden.
-Instead she is gardening, as in the plural of the word and she does it everywhere.
-She is constructing an archipelago of gardens across my sea of grass.
-She is importing rocks to erect shoals that extended long breakwaters of hedges into what should be clear sailing.
-She is doing to my lawn what she did to my refrigerator and my living room.
-She is making it hers.
+Instead she gardens, as in the plural of the word and she does it everywhere.
+She has constructed an archipelago of gardens across my sea of grass.
+She has imported rocks to build shoals that extend long breakwaters of hedges into what should be clear sailing.
+She has done to my lawn what she did to my refrigerator and my living room.
+She has made it hers.

-At first I grumbled when she was created obstacles for me to steer around but she just smiled that sly smile of hers and reminded me that the tractor was mine but the gardens were hers and because of that, I should steer my tractor around her gardens.
+When I first objected to the obstacles she created for me to steer around – she just smiled that sly smile of hers and reminded me that the tractor was mine but the gardens were hers and because of that, I should steer my tractor around her gardens.

 And as the obstacles grew, so did my grumbling.

 I hit the wire fence she had placed around a remote lilac bush.
 The rotors gobble it up and then not liking the taste, tried to choke it back up.
 The belts screamed and the engine coughed a cloud of blue smoke.
 I though my beloved tractor was having a seizure.

 I took it into the shed, dropped the mower deck and began to unravel wire from the blades.
 After an hour, I called my wife out to the shed to show her the havoc she had caused.

 “I told you where I put that fence,” she said.